 There are many more apps that parents should beware available on the Internet.
 Careful parents should control children’s online activities constantly and never leave them all alone in this endless web.
 It is dangerous.
 It is threatening.
 It is life taking.

 Pumpic helps you secure your loved ones and always shows you the truth of what is really going on with your kids.
+Be sure to monitor their smartphone usage and don’t forget about other devices.
+Also learn how to monitor their iPad, as they can easily use dangerous apps from it.
 Sometimes it’s hard for them to share their worries.
 Sometimes they don’t realize real consequences.
 Thus, you should always be near.
-Always keep your eyes open!